apache/incubator-milagro/docs/dta-details/quickstart.md

 ## Docker
 The easiest way to see a D-TA in action is to run it in a Docker container.
 The default settings will run a single D-TA that acts as Principal, Master Fiduciary and Beneficiary.
 The default settings include an embeded IPFS node connected to a Public IPFS network.
 This will get you up and running quickly but will turn your D-TA into a public IPFS relay. **Not recommended for production use!**

+Please see the repo's [README](https://github.com/apache/incubator-milagro-dta) for alternative build instructions.

 ```
 git clone https://github.com/apache/incubator-milagro-dta.git